LauJensen/hbox/README.md

 ### Validation

-hbox checks the following before deploy
+hbox can check the following before deploy

-- Are all images accessible?
+- Do images have sources and alt attributes?
-- Are all links valid?
+- Do local links, images, resources and fragments exist?
-- Are all external links accessible? (run with --check-external-links)
+- Are HTML language attributes present?
-- Are all HTML files semantically correct?
+- Are resources referenced from CSS accessible?
-- Are all CSS files valid and accessible?
+- Are external links accessible? (run with `--check-external-links`)

 ### Optimization

-hbox automatically minifies and optimizes your entire site.
-This includes converting all images to performant versions, suitable for all devices.
+hbox automatically minifies your CSS during builds.
+Running `hbox optimize my-site` afterwards converts referenced local images to WebP, creates responsive variants and rewrites image tags with `srcset`.
 In some cases this reduces download size by 90% without sacrificing quality.

 ### Hot reloading